Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 - It breaks the dependency on what we have on view.

 __Model__

-o	It is business logic and Data State.
+- It is business logic and Data State.
 Getting and manipulating the data, communicates with the presenter, interacts with the database.
 It doesn't interact with the view.

-	View:
+__View__

-o	Consists of UI, activity, and fragment.
+- Consists of UI, activity, and fragment.
 It interacts with the presenter.

-	Presenter:
+__Presenter__

-o	It presents the data from the model.
-Control all the behavior that want to display from the app. o	It drives the view.
+- It presents the data from the model.
+Control all the behavior that want to display from the app.
+- It drives the view.
+- It tells view what to do.
+- Any interaction between the model and the view is handled by the presenter.
+- Saves the data back to the model.

+__Advantages__

+-	It makes view dumb so that you can swap the view easily.
+-	Reusable of View and Presenter
+-	Code is more readable and maintainable
+-	Easy testing as business logic separated from UI

+__Disadvantages__

+- Tight coupling between View and Presenter
+- Huge amount of interfaces for interaction between layers.
+- The code size is quite excessive.

 ## Differences between MVC and MVP